FrankLef/cookiecutter-pkg/README.md

 [![Pre-commit](https://img.shields.io/badge/precommit-^3.5.0-orange)](https://pypi.org/project/pre-commit/)
 <!-- badges: end -->

-Cookiecutter for simple packages by Ephel.
-This cookiecutter tries to use the most modern Python setup without the full complexity of [Hypermodern Python cookiecutter].
+Cookiecutter for simple packages using the most up-to-date setup possible.

-## Features

-### Workflow
+Heavily inspired by [Hypermodern-cookiecutter], [cookiecutter-modern-datascience] and [data-science-template] to whom we are very grateful.

-This cookiecutter proposes a workflow organized with [directory structure](#directory-structure).
+The workflow is organized with this [directory structure](#directory-structure).

-The overall choices of packages is inspired from [Hypermodern Python cookiecutter].
-The cookiecutter [data-science-template] by Khuyen Tran was also very useful.

 ## Quickstart

-The file `Makefile` will be used repeatedly hereinafter to automate many of the tasks.
-It automatically configured by the cookiecutter to include, the repo name, project name, etc.
+`Makefile` is used repeatedly hereinafter to automate many of the tasks.
+It is automatically configured by the cookiecutter to include, the repo name, project name, etc.

 ### Step 1 Setup the project structure with `cookiecutter`

-Change to the parent location where you want the package to be created.
+Change to the parent location where you want the project to be created.
-For example if your package is called `pkg-proj` in the `parent` folder, then move to `parent` first
+For example if your project is called `flpkg_todo` in the `parent` folder, then move to `parent` first

-    cd ../parent
+    cd ..\parent

 verify that `cookiecutter` is properly installed by calling its version